Gemstone Warrior

 Gemstone Warrior is a video game written by Canadian developer Paradigm Creators for the Apple II and published by Strategic Simulations in 1984.
 It is a 2D action-adventure game where the player controls an armored figure searching for treasure and the pieces of the stolen Gemstone.
 Gemstone Warrior was SSI's first game to sell over 50,000 copies in North America.

-The game was ported to the Commodore 64, Atari 8-bit family, and Macintosh.
+The game was ported to the Commodore 64, Atari 8-bit computers, and Macintosh.
 It was followed by a 1986 sequel, Gemstone Healer, also created by Paradigm.

 Plot

 The player has to recover the Gemstone, a relic of incredible power forged by the gods and focusing the natural magic of the world.
 This, they entrusted to Man alone and for a time, there was great prosperity and peace.
 But the Demons, led by Nicodemius, had managed to boil to the surface and take the Gemstone.
 Unable to destroy it, Nicodemius fragments it into five pieces and hides them in the Labyrinth, buried deep within the Netherworld.
 Going into the Netherworld, the protagonist must find and return with the Gemstone.